QualityCroissant/Fox-Virtual-Machine/README.md

 All source code composing FVM is distributed under the MPL 2.0 license.
 FVM also dynamically links GLFW, as of v0.4-alpha, which is distributed under the zlib/libpng license.

+The full MPL 2.0 license, under which all source code in FVM is distributed, can be found in the LICENSE file.
+The full zlib/libpng license under which GLFW is distributed can be found below:-

 **GLFW is distributed under the following license:**

   Copyright © 2002-2006 Marcus Geelnard